Print

 Section: Work and Equal Opportunities

-This report of the INCODING project presents the insighta from interviews with European trade union, employer and business association representatives on the regulation and practice of artificial intelligencae and algorithmic management uses in the workplace.
+This report of the INCODING project presents the insights from interviews with European trade union, employer and business association representatives on the regulation and practice of artificial intelligencae and algorithmic management uses in the workplace.

 We find that European social partners address the subject matter of AI and AM in ways that are similar to their general approaches to digitalisation.
 However, some challenges are thrown into sharper focus.
 It is not just trade unions that have difficulty in addressing cross-sectoral changes in which technologies, changing political economies of digitalising societies, and restructuring of value chains interrelate in a globally volatile environment.
 Employer organisations have difficulties in aggregating their members’ interests as well.
 They tend to contain the issues of AI/AM at work, downplay its actual diffusion and largely to oppose further European regulation on the grounds of the burden it puts on companies.
 It is business and employer organisations with “special interests” such as WECGlobal and the Digital SME Alliance who favour some 'soft' regulatory support for their members’ interests.
 Some individual companies also enter into social dialogue or continue it.
 Nevertheless, employer associations apparently rely on some slowing down of the process of regulation, pointing out that in most established industries uptake of AI and AM technologies is slow and incremental.
 This, however, is in strong contrast with the acceleration in competing for market shares that both AI tech providers and platform companies are pursuing in recent years.